bblinder/Splunk/DemoMonkey-Gen/README.md

 Look for a configuration file called `demomonkey_config.mnky`.
 The script should output the full path to the config file.

-You can upload it directly to DemoMonkey, or copy/paste its contents.
-A quick way to do this is via `pbcopy` on MacOS:
+You can upload it directly to DemoMonkey, or copy/paste its contents: the script automatically copies the output to your clipboard (via `pyperclip`).
+Alternatatively, you can also do this is via `pbcopy` on MacOS:

 ```bash
 cat demomonkey_config.mnky | pbcopy